wavim/assignee/report/report.typ

 Assignee is fully responsive to different screen sizes.
 This is achieved through TailwindCSS `md:` media width breakpoint.

-Notice that demonstration images provided in the last section may come with a "MD Variant" postfix.
+Notice that demonstration images provided in the last section may come with an "MD Variant" postfix.
 This is because Assignee's styling is mobile-first, since the majority of Internet users are mobile users.

 No extra examples would be attached, refer to the previous section for demos.
 Apart from apparent UI changes, Assignee